 By: Navdeep Meamber

-US Citizenship and Immigration Services (USCIS) has further extended its flexibility for delays from applicants and petitioners who are required to respond to certain:
+US Citizenship and Immigration Services (USCIS) has further extended its flexibility for delays in responding to certain agency requests through March 26, 2022 for applicants and petitioners who are required to respond to certain:

 - Requests for Evidence (RFEs)